SynthLabsAI/.github/profile/README.md

 - **Potential for Personalization**: Address the challenge of aligning AI with diverse and potentially conflicting human views.
 - **Improved Reasoning Capabilities**: Pave the way for AI systems that can continually improve their own reasoning and decision-making processes.

 Contributions from Dakota Mahan\*, Duy Van Phung\*, Rafael Rafailov\*, Chase Blagden, Nathan Lile, Louis Castricato, Jan-Philipp Fränken, Chelsea Finn, and Alon Albalak\*.
-Check out the full paper on [our website](https://www.synthlabs.ai/pdf/Generative_Reward_Models.pdf).
+Check out the full paper on [arXiv](https://arxiv.org/abs/2410.12832).

 ---